History of cartography

-The history of cartography refers to the development and consequences of cartography, or mapmaking technology, throughout human history.
-Maps have been one of the most important human inventions for millennia, allowing humans to explain and navigate their way through the world.

-When and how the earliest maps were made are unknown, but maps of local terrain are believed to have been independently invented by many cultures.
-The earliest surviving maps include cave paintings and etchings on tusk and stone.
+Maps have been one of the most important human inventions, allowing humans to explain and navigate their way.
+When and how the earliest maps were made is unclear, but maps of local terrain are believed to have been independently invented by many cultures.
+The earliest putative maps include cave paintings and etchings on tusk and stone.
 Maps were produced extensively by ancient Babylon, Greece, Rome, China, and India.

-The earliest maps ignored the curvature of Earth's surface, both because the shape of the Earth was uncertain and because the curvature is not important across the small areas being mapped.
-However, since the age of Classical Greece, maps of large regions, and especially of the world, have used projection from a model globe in order to control how the inevitable distortion gets apportioned on the map.
+The earliest maps ignored the curvature of Earth's surface, both because the shape of the Earth was unknown and because the curvature is not important across the small areas being mapped.
+However, since the age of Classical Greece, maps of large regions, and especially of the world, have used projection from a model globe to control how the inevitable distortion gets apportioned on the map.

 Modern methods of transportation, the use of surveillance aircraft, and more recently the availability of satellite imagery have made documentation of many areas possible that were previously inaccessible.
 Free online services such as Google Earth have made accurate maps of the world more accessible than ever before.